cloudflare/cloudflare-docs/content/email-security/email-configuration/email-policies/link-actions.md

 When you enable Email Link Isolation, the service rewrites links in emails and opens them in a browser tab where all page contents are fetched and rendered on a remote server.
 When this feature is enabled, any malware that might be present in a web page or email link is isolated at the server level, and will not infect and compromise the client network at the endpoint.

-Suspicious hyperlinks are system-determined, and triggered by a dynamic isolation list maintained by Cloudflare’s security team.
+Suspicious hyperlinks are system-determined, and triggered by a dynamic isolation list maintained by Cloudflare's security team.

 ### Previous disposition actions

-When you enable Email Link Isolation, Cloudflare no longer takes into account [URL actions](#disposition-actions) based on the [email’s dispositions](/email-security/reference/dispositions-and-attributes/).
+When you enable Email Link Isolation, Cloudflare no longer takes into account [URL actions](#disposition-actions) based on the [email's dispositions](/email-security/reference/dispositions-and-attributes/).
 URL actions are, rather, based on attributes of the link.

 Link rewriting applies to all email dispositions.
 If you have link actions set for dispositions, you will see a warning when enabling Email Link Isolation.
 This indicates that Email Link Isolation's rewriting will apply globally.